gphanikumar/MM2090/lessons/Session14.md

 limited again by the size of the VDI disc you chose to create in the first place.

+## SageMath

+Pick up the latest version of [sagemath](https://www.sagemath.org/) and have it installed on your machine.

 ## Launching

 If you have installed jupyter-notebook natively, then you can lauch it